sjerly/Urban-Rural-Classification/README.md

 Description and methodological overview available at https://academic.oup.com/aje/advance-article/doi/10.1093/aje/kwae119/7693598?rss=1

+2020 Census tracts are available for Washington State and should be available nationwide within a few days (as of 6/20/2024)

 2020 Census Tract Update Uses the Following Data:
 1.)
 2020 American Community Survey
 2.)
 2021 EPA Walkability Score (https://catalog.data.gov/dataset/walkability-index1)